andyregan/andyregan.net/source/index.markdown

  - Drop me an email at {% email andrew@andyregan.net %}
  - I'm [@andyregan][4] on Twitter
- - My homepage is <a href="http://andyregan.net" itemprop="url">this very website</a>!

 ###Some friends of mine:
-* <a href="http://www.synacron.com/" rel="friend">Nathan Shaughnessy</a>
+* <a href="http://www.synacron.com/" itemprop="knows">Nathan Shaughnessy</a>

 ###Background

 ####< 2008
- - I had my first real introduction to Linux and (quality German beer) as an admin for [NUIG Compsoc][5].
+ - I had my first real introduction to Linux and (quality German beer) as an admin for <span itemprop="alumniOf">[NUIG Compsoc][5]</span>.
 It's a university club made up of folks interested in technology.
 We ran tutorials, played games and helped raise some money for worthy causes such as the [&Aacute;balta School][6] in Galway.

 ####2008
- - I worked as a research intern at [DERI Ireland][7], in the Semantic Web Services cluster.
+ - I worked as a research intern at <span itemprop="alumniOf">[DERI Ireland][7]</span>, in the Semantic Web Services cluster.

 ####2009
- - I graduated with honours from NUI, Galway in 2009, after completing the [B.Sc Information Technology][8] degree program.
+ - I graduated with honours from <span itemprop="alumniOf">NUI, Galway</span> in 2009, after completing the [B.Sc Information Technology][8] degree program.

- - After finishing my course, I worked in suport and operations for [Letshost.ie][9], a large Irish web hosting company.
+ - After finishing my course, I worked in suport and operations for <span itemprop="alumniOf">[Letshost.ie][9]</span>, a large Irish web hosting company.

 ####2010
- - I joined the Operations Team at [The Irish Centre for High End Computing][10] where I had responsibility for all aspects of infrastructure and technical operations for ICHEC's Dublin office.
+ - I joined the Operations Team at <span itemprop="alumniOf">[The Irish Centre for High End Computing][10]</span> where I had responsibility for all aspects of infrastructure and technical operations for ICHEC's Dublin office.

 ####2012
- - I'm now working as a <span itemprop="title">Software Engineer</span> for <span itemprop="affiliation">Fidelity Investments</span>.
+ - I'm now working as a <span itemprop="jobTitle">Software Engineer</span> for <span itemprop="affiliation">Fidelity Investments</span>.

  [1]: http://en.wikipedia.org/wiki/Irish_language
  [2]: http://en.wikipedia.org/wiki/Cloud_computing